pr8kerl/eks-deployer/README.md

 ## Why?

-As Paul would say... `Control!`

-Also to understand what an EKS cluster needs so as to mould into my own image of a perfect environment.
+To understand what an EKS cluster needs so as to mould into my own image of a perfect environment.

 ## How?